ydahal1/ydahal1/jokes.md

-Why was the robot angry?
-Because someone kept pressing his buttons!
+What do you call a female snake. misssssssss

 [
-Sat Mar 28 00:39:38 UTC 2026
+Sun Mar 29 00:45:02 UTC 2026
  ]